๐Ÿ“ธ Grand Canyon Photography Guide: Best Spots & Tips (2024)

 Notice how the CPL filter cuts the haze and brings out the color and detail in the photo on the right.

 You will absolutely want to bring a good Circular Polarizing Filter (CPL) to cut through the insane haze of the Grand Canyon and bring out the color in the canyon walls.
-You will be blown away by the difference between a polarized and non-polarized photo, particularly during daylight hours.

 The best CPL and ND filters we have found are the Quartzline from Polar Pro.